Programming & Data Processing

 • Content and copywriting: Add bullet markers, numbering prefixes, or Markdown formatting to lists before pasting into a CMS.

-Edge Cases to Keep in Mind
+Edge cases to keep in mind

 • No left or right text: You can leave one or both fields empty.
-For instance, setting only a delimiter converts a newline-separated list into a delimited inline string without adding any wrapping characters.
+For instance, setting only a delimiter turns a newline-separated list into a delimited inline string without adding any wrapping characters.

 FAQ